GEMScienceTools/oq-mbtk/openquake/mbt/tools/fault_modeler/README.md

                   defaults=defaults)
 ```

+As final options, optional parameters can be specified in an external configuration file (see below).

-Providing a new setting will override the default (hardcoded) value for all the faults at the same time.
+However, providing an optional setting will always override the default (hardcoded) value for all the faults in the database at the same time.
 To provide fault specific parametrisation, it is possible to:

 1. Manually modify the geojson by adding the key-value pair to the specific fault item